LeWolfYT/bluline-sensor-interface/README.md

-# blulog-cli
+# BluLine sensor interface
-A command-line interface for Blulog devices.
+A command-line interface for BluLine sensors.

 It's as simple as inputting an email and password!

-Test email:
+Test email: api@blulinesolutions.com
-Test password:
+Test password: TacoTruck99!